TheIconfactory/Tapestry/Documentation/API.md

 The `html` rules use the following properties:

-  * element (required): the elements in the HTML to check: "link", "meta", or any other tag.
+  * `element` (required): the elements in the HTML to check: "link", "meta", "script", or any other tag.
-  * check (required): the attribute in the element to check
+  * `check` (optional): the attribute in the element to check.
+If omitted, the rule operates in content mode and `match` is applied to the element's text content instead.
-  * match (required): a string _or_ regex pattern that will be used to find matching attribute values
+  * `match` (required): a string _or_ regex pattern that will be used to find matching values.
-  * use (optional): the attribute in the element that contains a value to use with the connector
+  * `use` (optional, attribute mode only): the attribute in the element that contains a value to use with the connector.
-  * extract (optional): a string _or_ regex pattern that will be used on the value specified by `use` and passed to the `variable`.
+  * `extract` (optional, attribute mode only): a string _or_ regex pattern that will be used on the value specified by `use` and passed to the `variable`.
+  * `transform` (optional): a template string applied as the final step before assigning to `variable`.
+Uses `$0` for the full match and `$1`, `$2`, etc. for capture groups from the `match` regex.
-  * variable (optional): `site` or any variable defined in `ui-config.json` that will be set using `extract`.
+  * `variable` (optional): `site` or any variable defined in `ui-config.json` that will be set.

 Both `match` and `extract` can be:

   * a string to match (e.g. "Mastodon" or "application/rss+xml")
   * a regex pattern that begins and ends with a single slash ("/") (e.g. "/example.com/([^/]+)/"

-The HTML rule will fail if any of the following are true:
+An HTML rule will fail if any of the following are true:

   * The HTML contains no `element` tags.
-  * If no `check` attribute exists, or if the `match` is not satisfied.
+  * In attribute mode: the `check` attribute doesn't exist on any element, or `match` is not satisfied.
+  * In content mode: no element's text content satisfies `match`.
   * If `use` is specified and no `extract` match is found.

-Finally, the "href" attribute value in a `use` property will always return an absolute URL, even if there is a relative URL in the document.
+The "href" attribute value in a `use` property will always return an absolute URL, even if there is a relative URL in the document.
 Variables, specifically `site`, will need a fully qualified domain name to access data since the connector has no notion of a base URL.

-A picture is worth a thousand words, so the remainder of this section are examples.
+##### Rule evaluation

+When multiple rules target **different** variables (or have no variable), they must **all** pass — this is AND logic.

+When multiple rules target the **same** variable, they are treated as **alternatives** — the first rule that succeeds wins.
+If none succeed, the check fails.
+This allows a connector to define multiple strategies for discovering the same value.

+##### Attribute mode examples

-The first example shows how to get the URL for an RSS feed.
+Get the URL for an RSS feed.
 Note the use of a `match` pattern with a non-capturing group that allows both the RSS and Atom formats:

 ```json
 	"html": [